Nowodzek/essays/Torres/README.md

 .ve-media https://api.artic.edu/api/v1/artworks/152961/manifest.json width=80%

-From 1990-1993 Felix Gonzalez Torres made several instillations of candy. ["Unititled" (Portrait of Ross)](https://www.artic.edu/artworks/152961/untitled-portrait-of-ross-in-l-a) is one of those instillations where the weight of the candy is equal to the weight his parnter Ross when he was healthy.
-As the exhibit goes on the viewers take pieces of the candy, resulting in the same decrease that Ross experienced in his life.
+From 1990-1993 Felix Gonzalez Torres made several instillations of candy. [*"Unititled" (Portrait of Ross in L.A.)*](https://www.artic.edu/artworks/152961/untitled-portrait-of-ross-in-l-a) is a unique instillation because it is considered a portrait.
+Ross was Gonzalez-Torres' partner Ross and Gonzalez-Torres suffered from HIV and both passed away from ==aids.=={Q12199} As the exhibit goes on the viewers take pieces of the candy, resulting in the same physical loss that Ross experienced in his life.
+This piece also speaks on the loss that Felix Gonzalez torres experienced.

 # "Untitled" (Portrait of Ross in L.A.)